fxfx0303/IT-OS/README.md

 # Data

-The VID-sentence dataset can download from https://github.com/JeffCHEN2017/VID-Sentence.git.
+The VidSTG dataset can download from https://github.com/Guaranteer/VidSTG-Dataset

 # Training
 ```python